Stuyk/ramblings/README.md

 ## Growth

 - [Why I left Ultra ($UOS)](./why-i-left-ultra-uos.md) - A document that highlights my time at Ultra and reflections on it.
+- [Pointlessness](./pointlessness.md) - A document about some reflection in my 30s

 ## Health